Coronarius, 2023. Oil on canvas, 72 x 54"

 Bush Light, 2022.
 Colored Pencil on Stonehenge paper, 16 x 20" framed

-Between Fires explores my changing relationship to landscape during the Covid-19 pandemic.
-Over the past three years, my attention has shifted to small moments in my immediate environment that have taken on poetic, portentous, or mythical qualities under our current circumstances.
-This series explores catastrophe and routine, particularly response to when catastrophe seems to become routine.
-In the past 3 years I’ve spent significant time in my backyard, and have come to appreciate how my activities in the yard have become a significant way I mark time in an era of pandemic, climate disaster, and political upheaval.
+My current series, Between Fires, explores my changing relationship to landscape during the Covid-19 pandemic.
+In the past 3 years I’ve spent significant time in my backyard, and have come to appreciate how my activities there have become a primary way I mark time and derive meaning in an era of pandemic, climate disaster, and political upheaval.
 I’m thinking through cycles of the moon, pin oaks, and an overgrown mock orange bush.
-The routine backyard campfires my loved ones and I sit at have become a way to mark life happening “between fires” of an endlessly dire series of current events.
+My attention has shifted to small subjects in my immediate environment that have taken on poetic or portentous qualities, creating a sort of ‘backyard mythology.’
+This series explores catastrophe and routine, particularly responses to when catastrophe seems to become routine.
+The routine campfires my loved ones and I sit at have become a way to mark life happening between an endlessly dire series of current events.

 Back to Top